 However, the large difference between the seed mass at m6 and m7 is mostly due to the two resolutions using a different halo threshold mass for BH seeding.
-The halo threshold mass at m6 and m5 is the same, and the BH seed mass is very similar at these two resolutions.
-At higher resolution, our predictions in this regime may therefore be converged.

 In the right panel of Fig.~\ref{fig:BHspins} we compare the predicted BH spin magnitudes with observational measurements of BH spin.
 These measurements rely on X-ray reflection spectroscopy and thermal continuum fitting (see review by \citealt{Reynolds2021}).
 They should be treated with care, since they rely on uncertain models (e.g.~\citealt{Hagen2023}).
 In addition to the compilation of BH spin measurements provided by \cite{Reynolds2021}, which span a wide range of BH masses, we also include measurements for low-mass BHs ($M_\mr{BH}\approx10^6$ M$_\odot$) from \cite{Mallick2022}, who used X-ray reflection spectroscopy.
 We supplement these datasets with our own compilation of individual measurements from the following studies, using largely but not exclusively X-ray reflection spectroscopy: \cite{Walton2013}, \cite{Valtonen2016}, \cite{Vasudevan2016}, \cite{EHT2019}, \cite{Jiang2019}, \cite{Laine2020}, \cite{Bambi2021}, \cite{Ghosh2021}, \cite{Walton2021}, and \cite{SiskReynes2022}.
 Many of these observational measurements are lower limits rather than true measurements of BH spin, so we do not bin the data.